fluxninja/aperture/docs/content/use-cases/service-protection/protection.md

 ## Overview

-The response times of a service can start to deteriorate when the service's concurrency limit is surpassed.
+The response times of a service start to deteriorate when the service's underlying concurrency limit is surpassed.
 Consequently, a degradation in response latency can serve as a reliable signal for identifying service overload.
-This policy is designed to detect overload situations based on latency deterioration and adjusts the request rate accordingly to restore latency to its acceptable range.
+This policy is designed to detect overload situations based on latency deterioration.
+During overload, the request rate is throttled so that latency gets restored back to an acceptable range.

 ## Policy Configuration